GLOSSARY

 Calculate the Present Value of Each Cash Flow: For each period, discount the expected cash flows back to the present value by dividing them by \((1 + r)^t\).

 Subtract Initial Investment: After summing the discounted cash flows, subtract the initial cost of the project or property.
+That initial investment should reflect the full basis of the deal, including acquisition costs, planned capital improvements, and any other upfront cash requirements needed to execute the strategy.

 • If the NPV is positive, the project or investment is potentially profitable, meaning it exceeds the *required rate of return